6WIND/supervision-grafana/README.md

 Dashboard import
 ----------------

-Now, download our preconfigured dashboard 6WIND\_dashboard.json and import it in your grafana.
+Now, download our preconfigured [dashboard](6WIND_dashboard.json) and import it in your grafana.

 This dashboard contains six rows:
 :   -   Speedometers: display an instant throughput performance on an